marcocaldera/expert-system-travel-ios/README.md

-# CLIPS expert system and iOS UI
+# CLIPS and iOS

+Expert system written in CLIPS with an user interface written in Swift and Objective-C

 `./Rules` contains the clips files of a travel-agency project